Mayur-Murarka/ATM_Java_Project/README.md

 # ATM_Java_Project
-I was a java project with help of Oop Concept.
+I was created a java project with help of Oops Concept.
 It is simple ATM Machine with the basic function.